-The Try-athlon category was created in 2001 for first time teams who wanted a taste of the Energy Breakthrough.
+The Cyient Try-athlon category was created in 2001 for first time teams who wanted a taste of the Energy Breakthrough.
 Since its creation the category has quickly grown in popularity and competitiveness.
+This category is now sponsored by Cyient.